bwhicks/django-giftbox/README.rst

 -----------

-django-giftbox is an app for the Django web framework that provides an easy wrapper for X-Sendfile / X-Accel-Redirect functionality in Apache / lighthttp / nginx.
+django-giftbox is an app for the Django web framework that provides an easy wrapper for X-Sendfile functionality in Apache.
 This lets users protect files by not allowing them to be downloaded directly, but allows Django to programmatically send a redirect and let the webserver handle the transaction.

-Eventually this package will also provide other convenience functions for protected file setups and Django.

-The current implementation is compatible with Django 1.8+ (tested against LTS releases) and py2/3 compatible.
+The current implementation is compatible with Django 1.8+ (tested against LTS releases including 2.2) and py2/3 compatible.

 The only required dependency is Django itself.

 Installation
 ------------

-Hopefully this will be released to pypi.
 Until such time, however, you can clone from ``master`` or ``develop`` branches.

 To install via ``pip``, use something like this::